 People are often very worried about their broody hen, and aren’t sure how to take care of them – how can you make sure they are eating and drinking properly, and not starving themselves?

-Most broodies will lose a bit of weight in the three weeks they sit on eggs, and in the first week of caring for the chicks.
-It all needs to stay warm and cosy, and getting off the eggs (or off the chicks) for too long can be fatal.
+Most broodies will lose a bit of weight in the three weeks they sit on eggs and in the first week of caring for the chicks.
+It all needs to stay warm and cozy, and getting off the eggs (or off the chicks) for too long can be fatal.

 Make sure your broody hen has access to food and water at all times, and don’t worry too much if you don’t actually see her eat or drink.
 She’ll often just choose the right time to leave the nest… which might be just when you’re not looking.